stuk88/sails-hook-cms/readme.md

 >Beaware: This hook is still in a very early stages.
 Its working great, but bugs can occur.
 > Please open an issue and I will try my best to help.

+## The Vision

+I would like to have a minimal API but still have a decent flexibility.

 ## Why

-The objective of this sails hook is to provide an easy way to create a simple CMS for your model's collections.
+The objective of this sails hook is to provide an easy way to create a simple CMS for your current data structure.
-The hook reads the models schema and builds a simple CRUD operations, and creats a Content Management System.
+The hook reads the models schema and builds a simple CRUD operations, and creats a Content Management System on top of your current sails project.

 ## Installation